 Students in Grades 7 and 8 each participate in retreats, which are based on the Religious Education Program.
 The retreats involve students in a liturgical celebration, as well as in discussion and consideration of their relationship with God, their families and each other.

 At the start of each school year, Grade 7 Students participate in a one-day retreat held at St. Boniface Cathedral.
 During this summit, students develop a further understanding and appreciation of their faith and are given the opportunity to consider their own personal and moral development.
 Students also are encouraged to use this time to get to know each other further and develop a sense of community.

-Each June, Grade 8 Students participate in a two-day retreat held in St. Malo, Man.
-This trip aims to solidify students’ faith as they prepare for a new journey in life: high school.
+Each June, Grade 8 Students participate in a retreat.
+This retreat aims to solidify students’ faith as they prepare for a new journey in life: high school.
 The retreat is also designed to allow students to meet together in prayer as well as discussion and consideration of their relationship with God and others.